fardinanam/A-C-Compiler/README.md

 - Now that all the lexemes are matched, the parser will match the production rules of `E` and `T` as follows:

-- As '2' and 'a' reduced to 'F' previously, now for the F of '2', ` T -> F` is reduced.
+- As '2' and 'a' reduced to 'F' previously, now, for the F of '2', ` T -> F` is reduced.
 Now, it's finally the time to match the rule corresponding to '*'

         2 * c found : T -> T * F reduced

-- As this rule has been matched, we are going to `pop` the `id` tokens from the stack, evaluate the multiplication operation and push the result to the stack.
+- As this rule has been matched, we are going to `pop` the ID c and digit 2 from the stack, evaluate the multiplication operation and push the result to the stack.

 ```asm
         POP BX          ;this will pop c from the stack